wp-plugins/rootspersona/readme.txt

 == Changelog ==
 = 3.0.6 =
 * fix errant join when multiple batches
+* fix problem with pictures not appearing on edit screen
+* fix save privacy issue at persona level

 = 3.0.4 =
 * remove errant wp_ from table name